National Crime Victimization Survey (NCVS)

 Report on Indicators of School Crime and Safety: 2022 and Indicator 2: Incidence of Victimization at School and Away From School

-National Crime Victimization Survey Knowledge Corner - Survey Instruments
+National Crime Victimization Survey Knowledge Corner Playlist

 The National Crime Victimization Survey (NCVS) Knowledge Corner provides quick tips and explanations for NCVS data users on a variety of topics.
 In this video, BJS Statistician Emilie Coen, DrPH, covers the NCVS instruments and their role in the interview process.
 She includes descriptions of the NCVS Control Card, basic screen questionnaire, and the crime incident report.
 She also provides a brief overview of the content of the instruments and additional resources on the instruments.

-Review the YouTube Terms of Service and the Google Privacy Policy
+See the YouTube Terms of Service and Google Privacy Policy

 Historical Perspective on the National Crime Victimization Survey…50 Years of Data and Counting